Setting Up Form Widgets

 QGIS value map field form

-Now you can select the value from a drop-down menu in Mergin Maps Input!
+Now you can select the value from a drop-down menu in the mobile app:

-The Value Relation widget is similar to the Value Map tool, but the values for the drop-down menu come from another table (e.g. a CSV or another GeoPackage table).
+The Value Relation widget is similar to the Value Map widget, but the values for the drop-down menu come from another layer (usually a non-spatial table).

 To set up Value Relation in QGIS: